-Advent is only 5 days away, and, I don’t know about you, but this year, it has been really hard to wrap my head around preparing for that busy season when things are already so intense and full of uncertainty.
+Advent is coming soon, and, I don’t know about you, but this year, it has been really hard to wrap my head around preparing for that busy season when things are already so intense and full of uncertainty.
 I'm doing well to know what's happening today in my house!

 Every year, I sit down and pray about what my family needs most to prepare for the coming of Christ at Christmas.
 I make notes and explore resources (so many lovely resources!) to base our Advent plans on readying our hearts for the Incarnation.

 I carefully choose materials and traditions that will keep our focus on Christ, and this year, I feel that priority is higher than ever.
 Living through a pandemic should make us reflect on death.
 This year should help us to remember that we "know neither the day nor the hour" (Matthew 25:13) that we will face the Lord on our final day.

 But, living Advent should NOT mean MORE stress!
 Each tradition and activity we choose should be done intentionally to bring peace.
 If your Advent to do list seems too long, let's pause, back up, and reflect on why we are doing these Advent things for our families in the first place!